ubuntupunk/gpg-prompt/gpg.md

 * `--utf8-strings`
 * `--no-utf8-strings`
 Assume that command line arguments are given as UTF-8 strings.
-The default (--no-utf8-strings) is to assume that arguments are encoded in the character  set  as specified  by `--display-charset`.
+The default(`--no-utf8-strings`) is to assume that arguments are encoded in the character  set  as specified  by `--display-charset`.
 These options affect all following arguments.
 Both  options  may  be  used multiple times.

 * `--options file`
 Read  options  from  file and do not try to read them from the default options file  in  the  homedir  (see `--homedir`).
 This option is ignored if used in an options file.

 * `--no-options`
        Shortcut for --options /dev/null.
-This option is de‐ tected before an attempt to open an option file.
-Us‐ ing this option will also prevent the creation  of  a ‘~/.gnupg’ homedir.
+This option is detected before an attempt to open an option file.
+Using this option will also prevent the creation  of  a ‘~/.gnupg’ homedir.

 * `-z n`
 * `--compress-level n`
 * `--bzip2-compress-level n`
-       Set  compression level to n for the ZIP and ZLIB com‐ pression algorithms.
-The default is to  use  the de‐ fault   compression   level  of  zlib  (normally 6).
+       Set  compression level to n for the ZIP and ZLIB compression algorithms.
+The default is to  use  the default   compression   level  of  zlib  (normally 6).
-       --bzip2-compress-level sets the compression level for
-       the  BZIP2  compression algorithm (defaulting to 6 as well).
-This is a different  option  from --compress- level since BZIP2 uses a significant amount of memory for each additional compression level.  -z sets both.
+       `--bzip2-compress-level` sets the compression level for the  BZIP2  compression algorithm (defaulting to 6 as well).
+This is a different  option  from `--compress-level` since BZIP2 uses a significant amount of memory for each additional compression level.  -z sets both.
 A value of 0 for n disables compression.

 * `--bzip2-decompress-lowmem`
-       Use  a  different decompression method for BZIP2 com‐ pressed files.
+       Use  a  different decompression method for BZIP2 compressed files.
 This alternate method uses a bit  more than  half  the  memory, but  also  runs at half the speed.
-This is useful under extreme low  memory  cir‐ cumstances when the file was originally compressed at a high --bzip2-compress-level.
+This is useful under extreme low  memory  circumstances when the file was originally compressed at a high --bzip2-compress-level.

 * `--mangle-dos-filenames`
 * `--no-mangle-dos-filenames`
-       Older version of Windows cannot handle filenames with more  than  one  dot.  --mangle-dos-filenames  causes
-       GnuPG to replace (rather than add to)  the  extension of an output filename to avoid this problem.
-This op‐ tion is off by default and has no effect on  non-Win‐ dows platforms.
+       Older version of Windows cannot handle filenames with more  than  one  dot.  --mangle-dos-filenames  causes GnuPG to replace (rather than add to)  the  extension of an output filename to avoid this problem.
+This option is off by default and has no effect on  non-Windows platforms.

 * `--ask-cert-level`
 * `--no-ask-cert-level`
-       When  making a key signature, prompt for a certifica‐ tion level.
-If this option is not specified, the cer‐ tification  level  used  is  set via --default-cert- level.
-See --default-cert-level  for  information  on
-       the  specific levels and how they are used. --no-ask- cert-level disables this option.
+       When  making a key signature, prompt for a certification level.
+If this option is not specified, the certification  level  used  is  set via `--default-cert-level`.
+See `--default-cert-level`  for  information  on the  specific levels and how they are used. `--no-ask-cert-level` disables this option.
 This option defaults to no.

 * `--default-cert-level n`
        The default to use for the check level when signing a key.

-       `0` means you make no particular claim as to how  care‐ fully you verified the key.
+       `0` means you make no particular claim as to how  carefully you verified the key.

        `1`  means you  believe the key is owned by the person who claims to own it but you could not,  or  did not verify the key at all.
-This is useful for a "persona" verification, where you sign the key of  a  pseudony‐ mous user.
+This is useful for a "persona" verification, where you sign the key of  a  pseudonymous user.

        `2`  means you did casual verification of the key.
 For example, this could mean that you  verified  the key fingerprint  and checked  the  user  ID on  the key against a photo ID.

        `3` means you did extensive verification  of  the  key.
 For  example,  this  could mean that you verified the key fingerprint with the owner of the key in  person, and  that  you  checked, by means of a hard to forge document with a photo ID (such as  a  passport)  that the  name  of  the  key owner matches the name in the user ID on the key, and finally that you verified (by exchange of email) that the email address on the key belongs to the key owner.

        Note that the examples given above for levels 2 and 3 are  just that: examples.
 In the end, it is up to you to decide just what "casual" and "extensive" mean  to you.

        This option defaults to 0 (no particular claim).

 * `--min-cert-level`
-       When  building  the  trust database, treat any signa‐ tures with a certification level below  this  as in‐ valid.
-Defaults to 2, which disregards level 1 signa‐ tures.
-Note that level 0 "no particular claim" signa‐ tures are always accepted.
+       When  building  the  trust database, treat any signatures with a certification level below  this  as invalid.
+Defaults to 2, which disregards level 1 signatures.
+Note that level 0 "no particular claim" signatures are always accepted.

 * `--trusted-key long key ID or fingerprint`
        Assume that the specified key (which must be given as a full 8 byte key ID or 20 byte  fingerprint)  is  as trustworthy  as one of your own secret keys.
-This op‐ tion is useful if you don't want to keep your  secret keys  (or  one  of  them) online but still want to be able to check the validity of a given recipient's  or signator's key.
+This option is useful if you don't want to keep your  secret keys  (or  one  of  them) online but still want to be able to check the validity of a given recipient's  or signator's key.

 * `--trust-model {pgp|classic|tofu|tofu+pgp|direct|always|auto}`
        Set  what trust model GnuPG should follow.
 The models
        are:

 * `pgp`    This is the Web of Trust combined with  trust signatures  as used in PGP 5.x and later.
 This is the default trust model when creating a new trust database.

 * `classic`
-       This  is  the  standard Web of Trust as intro‐ duced by PGP 2.
+       This  is  the  standard Web of Trust as introduced by PGP 2.

 *  `tofu`